hyperledger-cacti/cacti/CONTRIBUTING.md

 ```

 > Be aware that glob patterns need quoting in some operating system's shell environments and not necessarily on others.
-> In the npm scripts Cactus uses we quote all of them to ensure a wider shell compatibility.
+> In the npm scripts Cacti uses we quote all of them to ensure a wider shell compatibility.

 ### Building the API Client(S)